apache/arrow-site/_posts/2024-02-27-comet-donation.md

 the [Gluten project].

 Comet was originally implemented at Apple and the engineers who worked on the project are also significant contributors to Arrow and DataFusion.
-Now that Comet is part of Apache, we expect its development to accelerate and its community of contributors and users to grow.
+Bringing Comet into the Apache Software Foundation will accelerate its development and grow its community of contributors and users.

 [Comet project]: https://github.com/apache/arrow-datafusion-comet
 [Apache Arrow DataFusion]: https://arrow.apache.org/datafusion